digital-futures-academy/airport-challenge/README.md

 // TEST 3: changeAirportSize decreases airportCapacity to 5
 // TEST 4: changeAirportSize can not change airportCapacity to less than 0
 // TEST 5: changeAirportSize can not be undefined
-// TEST 6: changeAirportSize cannot change to the same number